 - Lily caterpillars can also do damage quickly.
 Pluck them off by hand or spray plants with eco-neem.

-- Sap sucking pests (eg aphids, mites, mealybug and scale) may also appear but can be controlled with eco-oil or eco-neem.
+- Aphids, mites and mealybug may also appear but can be controlled with eco-oil or eco-neem.

 It should be noted that all parts of the Eucharis lily are poisonous.